How to find items in your chosen scale

 When it comes to buildings, vehicles, and people, you can sometimes use items from the “closest” scale to yours (e.g. 1:32-scale people with 1:29-scale trains).
 Since people come in a variety of sizes, they are easiest to fit into multiple scales.
 Use a scale ruler or pocket scale card to determine the size of a figure in your scale.
 Do this cautiously, though, because our eyes and brains are exceedingly sensitive to the human form.
 Buildings and vehicles are less flexible, since their sizes are more standardized and mismatches are therefore easier for the eye to detect.

-Table 2 (download a copy below) gives an idea of where to go to find equipment in the scale you have chosen.
+The PDF above gives an idea of where to go to find equipment in the scale you have chosen.
 It does not provide a totally comprehensive list but mentions the major manufacturers and some of the emerging ones.
 Unfortunately, it can’t tell the whole story because some manufacturers don’t make everything to the same scale and some do not label their products with a scale.
 The effect of this is to obscure the very information you need in order to make an informed choice.
 It helps to be able to take a piece out of the box and check it against scale drawings or to look at it next to your own trains, but that’s not always possible.
-Product reviews in Garden Railways always state the scale of the item (where it can be determined) as well as comparing its dimensions to known prototype measurements.
+Product reviews done by Garden Railways staff always state the scale of the item (where it can be determined) as well as comparing its dimensions to known prototype measurements.

 Be careful when choosing equipment that is not labeled and about which you haven’t read a review in the hobby press.
 Sometimes it’s better to not purchase something you can’t check out, rather than ending up with an unwanted piece of rolling stock.